ddev/ddev/docs/content/users/usage/commands.md

 ## `config`

 Create or modify a DDEV project’s configuration in the current directory.
+By default, `ddev config` will not change configuration that already exists in your `.ddev/config.yaml`, it will only make changes you specify with flags.
+However, if you want to autodetect everything, `ddev config --update` will usually do everything you need.

 !!!tip "You can also set these via YAML!"
     These settings, plus a few more, can be set by editing stored [Config Options](../configuration/config.md).